greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/extensions/madlib.md

 > **Note** Use `madpack upgrade` only if you upgraded a minor MADlib package version, for example from 1.19.0 to 1.21.0.
 You do not need to update the functions within a patch version upgrade, for example from 1.16+1 to 1.16+3.

-This example command upgrades the MADlib functions in the schema `madlib` of the Greenplum Database `test`.
+This example command upgrades the MADlib functions in the schema `madlib` of the Greenplum Database `testdb`.

 ```
 madpack -s madlib -p greenplum -c gpadmin@mdw:5432/testdb upgrade